Mandip47/My-Portfolio-Website/README.md

 ## About Me

 Hello!
-I'm Mandi Chhetri, a passionate Web Developer based in Syangja,Nepal.
+I'm Mandip Chhetri, a passionate Web Developer based in Syangja,Nepal.
 I thrive on challenges and enjoy turning ideas into reality.
 With a strong background in Web Development, I bring creativity, dedication, and a detail-oriented approach to everything I do.
 Learn more about my journey and interests on the [About Me](#about-me) page.

 ---